How to – Change your Oil

 Tidy Up – dipstick back in, oil filler cap back on, check underneath the car to make sure there is no oil leaking from the areas you have been working on.

 Dispose of Oil.
-By this stage you should have container full of murky black oil, an empty bottle from the new oil you have just put in the car and a funnel – use them.
+By this stage you should have container full of murky black oil, an empty bottle from the new oil you have just put in the car and a funnel - use them.
+I refill the empty oil bottle with my old oil and ask my local garage very nicely to dispose of for me.

 With practice you can do this whole process in about 20 minutes.